IDR Medical Switzerland

 In recent years, increasing pressure to control costs whilst ensuring the highest quality of care is delivered to patients, has led to the increased consolidation and integration of hospitals into groups or multi-hospital networks and systems.
 This is in part due to changes in the reimbursement system such as the Affordable Care Act (2011) that emphasise patient outcome and quality of care.

 By reorganising themselves into bigger groups, hospitals can drive improvements in efficiency, care quality, coordination and costs.
 Although these changes can positively impact care delivery, they may create challenges for medical device manufacturers through the exertion of greater negotiating power and price commanding.
-In order to succeed in this changing market, medical device firms must have a good understanding of the current landscape (to optimise commercial strategy) and what they can do to ensure new products and services align to the changing needs of health systems.
+In order to succeed in this changing market, medical device firms must have a good understanding of the current landscape (to optimise commercial strategy) and what they can do to ensure new products and services align to the changing needs of health systems, which can be done with the help of an international healthcare consultancy.

 Organisation and delivery of care across health systems

-The purpose of an Integrated Delivery Network is to deliver more organized care within a contained healthcare ecosystem.
+The purpose of an Integrated Delivery Network is to deliver more organised care within a contained healthcare ecosystem.
 There are two types of organisational structure:

 Figure 1.
 Graph shows a breakdown of the type of community hospitals within the US